Matthewalvarado25/osticket-prereqs/README.md

 <h3>Step:20 Continue osTicket setup</h3>

-- Inside the osTicket webpage, click "Continue"
+- In the osTicket webpage, click "Continue"
-- Fill out "System Settings" and "Admin User"
+- Fill out the required fields "System Settings" and "Admin User"
-- The two email addresses for email admin and email user should be different
+- Be aware that the two email addresses for email admin and email user should be different

 </p>
 <br />

 <h3>Step:21 Install HeidiSQL"</h3>

-- Install "HeidiSQL_12.3.0.6589_Setup" from downloaded osTicket Installation Files
+- Install "HeidiSQL_12.3.0.6589_Setup" from the downloaded osTicket Installation Files
 - Open HeidiSQL
 - Click "New" at bottom left of window to create a new session
 - In the new session the user name will be "root" and you will also need to create a password
 - Click "Open" to connect to session database
-- on the top left, right click on "Unnamed" -> create new -> Database
+- On the top left, right click on "Unnamed" -> create new -> Database
-- create a database and name it "osTicket", then click "Ok"
+- Create a database and name it "osTicket", then click "Ok"

 ![image](https://github.com/user-attachments/assets/a8450275-a694-43ef-8108-d6593d3077b7)